 Make sure you ask about how and where your property will be advertised and what type of buyers will be targeted.
-Does the agent have a buyer database or use Hyperlocal advertising for instance?
-Digital marketing is an essential component of any campaign but how effective is the agent's website and social media presence?
-What strategies will they employ to make sure every potential buyer finds your property?
-Ask for feedback on your property's presentation.
-An experienced agent will have ideas about how to improve your property to ensure its price is maximised.
-They will be honest about any problems or opportunities they can see.
+Does the agent have a buyer database for instance?
+Web marketing is an essential component of any campaign but how effective is the agent's website?
+What strategies will they employ to make sure buyers find your property on their website rather than another agent's listing'?

+Ask for feedback on your property's presentation

+An experienced agent will have ideas about how to improve your property to ensure a successful sale.
+They will be honest about any problems they can see.
 If you don't get both positive and negative feedback about the property, you might be talking to the wrong agent.